BestTimesToVisit.com Logo

 Personal Vehicle (Rental Car)

-Driving your own car or a rental is the most flexible way to explore Rocky Mountain National Park, allowing you to set your own pace and stop at viewpoints.
-This is essential for accessing trailheads and scenic drives like Trail Ridge Road, especially outside of shuttle operating hours.
+Driving your own car or a rental is the most flexible way to explore Rocky Mountain National Park, allowing you to set your own pace and access trailheads easily.
+This is especially useful for reaching more remote areas or making multiple stops throughout the day.

 Park Shuttles (Hiker Shuttle & Park & Ride)

-RMNP offers free shuttle services to alleviate traffic and parking issues, particularly along Bear Lake Road and to popular trailheads.
-The Hiker Shuttle connects Estes Park to popular trailheads, while the Park & Ride shuttle system operates within the park.
+The park offers free shuttle services to alleviate traffic and parking issues, particularly along the popular Bear Lake Road corridor.
+The Hiker Shuttle connects Estes Park to various trailheads, while the Park & Ride shuttles operate within the park.

 Cost:Free